linz/hydro-aws-infrastructure/README.md

 - Install and configure [Node Version Manager](https://github.com/nvm-sh/nvm)

 1. Run `nvm install && nvm use` within this project root to use the configured Node.js version.
 Repeat this and following steps when `.nvmrc` changes.
-1. Run `npm update --global yarn` to install the latest Yarn version.
-1. Run `yarn` to install packages.
-Repeat when `yarn.lock` changes.
+1. Run `npm i` to install packages.
+Repeat when `package-lock.json` changes.